dmitrynovik/angular2-dotnet-sequences/README.md

 * Open the .sln solution in Visual Studio

-* Set startup project to NumericSequences.Web
+* Set startup project to NumericSequences.WebApi

 * build the Visual Studio solution and start debug which launches the Web API